codahale/veil/docs/design.md

   return P
 ```

-### Constructive Analysis Of `veil.mres`
+### Constructive Analysis Of `veil.message`

-`veil.mres` is an integration of two well-known constructions: a multi-receiver hybrid encryption
+`veil.message` is an integration of three well-known constructions: an HPKE-style hybrid public key
-scheme and a signature scheme.
+encryption scheme, a symmetric DEM, and a digital signature.

-The initial portion of `veil.mres` is a multi-receiver hybrid encryption scheme, with per-receiver
+The header encryption of `veil.message` is an HPKE-style encryption scheme, combining ML-KEM key
-copies of a symmetric data encryption key (DEK) encrypted in headers with the receivers' public keys
-[[Kur02]](#kur02) [[BBS03]](#bbs03) [[BBKS07]](#bbks07) [[RFC4880]](#rfc4880).
-The headers are
-encrypted with the `veil.sres` construction (see [`veil.sres`](#encrypted-headers)), which provides
-full insider security (i.e. IND-CCA2 and sUF-CMA in the multi-user insider setting), using a
-per-header `Derive` value as an ID which binds the header ciphertexts to this specific message.
-The
+encapsulation and a Lockstitch-based AEAD.
+ML-KEM claims IND-CCA2 security, as does Lockstitch's
+`Seal` operation, therefore the combination of the two is IND-CCA2-secure per Theorem 12.14 of
+[[KL20]](#kl20) (p.
+425).
+The use of the Kemeleon encoding scheme to obfuscate the ML-KEM
+ciphertexts provides indistinguishability from random noise, and the inclusion of the encoded
+ciphertext as a protocol input eliminates any possible malleability concerns.

-message itself is divided into a sequence of block headers and message blocks, each encrypted with a
+The message itself is divided into a sequence of block headers and message blocks, each encrypted
-sequence of Lockstitch `Seal` operations, which is IND-CCA2 secure.
+with a sequence of Lockstitch `Seal` operations, which is IND-CCA2 secure.

-The final portion of `veil.mres` is equivalent to [`veil.sig`](#digital-signatures).
+The final portion of `veil.message` is equivalent to [`veil.sig`](#digital-signatures), performed
+over the entirety of the message's ciphertext, providing full insider security (i.e. IND-CCA2 and
+sUF-CMA in the multi-user insider setting).

 ### Multi-User Confidentiality Of Messages

-One of the two main goals of the `veil.mres` is confidentiality in the multi-user setting (see
+One of the two main goals of the `veil.message` is confidentiality in the multi-user setting (see
 [Multi-User Confidentiality](#multi-user-confidentiality)), or the inability of an adversary `A` to
 learn information about plaintexts.
-As `veil.mres` is a multi-receiver scheme, we adopt Bellare et
+As `veil.message` is a multi-receiver scheme, we adopt Bellare et
 al.'s adaptation of the multi-user setting, in which `A` may compromise any subset of receivers
 [[BBKS]](#bbks07).

 #### Outsider Confidentiality Of Messages

-First, we evaluate the confidentiality of `veil.mres` in the multi-user outsider setting (see
+First, we evaluate the confidentiality of `veil.message` in the multi-user outsider setting (see
 [Outsider Confidentiality](#outsider-confidentiality)), in which the adversary `A` knows the public
 keys of all users but none of their secret keys ([[BS10]](#bs10), p.
 44).

-As with [`veil.sres`](#encrypted-headers), `veil.mres` superficially resembles an Encrypt-Then-Sign
-(EtS) scheme, which are vulnerable to an attack where by `A` strips the signature from the challenge
-ciphertext and either signs it themselves or tricks the sender into signing it, thereby creating a
+The classic multi-user attack on the generic Encrypt-Then-Sign (EtS) construction sees `A` strip the
+signature `σ` from the challenge ciphertext `C=(c,σ,Q_S,Q_R)` and replace it with `σ ← Sign(d_A,c)`
-new ciphertext they can then trick the receiver into decrypting for them.
-Again, as with
+to produce an attacker ciphertext `C′=(c,σ′,Q_A,Q_R)` at which point `A` can trick the receiver into
+decrypting the result and giving `A` the randomly-chosen plaintext `m₀ ⊕ m₁` [[AR10]](#ar10).
+This
-`veil.sres`, the identity of the sender is strongly bound during encryption encryption and
+attack is not possible with `veil.message`, as the sender's public key is strongly bound during
-decryption making this infeasible.
+encryption and decryption.

 `A` is unable to forge valid signatures for existing ciphertexts, limiting them to passive attacks.
-`veil.mres` ciphertexts consist of encrypted headers, encrypted block headers, encrypted message
+`veil.message` ciphertexts consist of encrypted headers, encrypted block headers, encrypted message
 blocks, and an encrypted signature.
 Each component of the ciphertext is dependent on the previous
 inputs.
 A passive attack on any of those would only be possible if either TurboSHAKE128 is not
 collision-resistant or AEGIS-128L is not PRF secure.

+Therefore, `veil.message` provides confidentiality in the multi-user outsider setting.

 #### Insider Confidentiality Of Messages

-Next, we evaluate the confidentiality of `veil.mres` in the multi-user insider setting (see [Insider
+Next, we evaluate the confidentiality of `veil.message` in the multi-user insider setting (see
-Confidentiality](#insider-confidentiality)), in which the adversary `A` knows the sender's secret
+[Insider Confidentiality](#insider-confidentiality)), in which the adversary `A` knows the sender's
-key in addition to the public keys of all users ([[BS10]](#bs10), p.
-45-46). `A` cannot decrypt the
+secret key in addition to the public keys of all users ([[BS10]](#bs10), p.
+45-46).

-message by themselves, as they do not know either `sk_E` or any `sk_R` and cannot decrypt any of the
-`veil.sres`-encrypted headers.
-As with [`veil.sres`](#multi-user-confidentiality-of-headers) `A`
+Without the secret key of a recipient, `A` is unable to decapsulate the ML-KEM shared secret used to
+encrypt the corresponding header and thus cannot recover the data encryption key `K`.

-cannot trick the receiver into decrypting an equivalent message by replacing the signature, despite
+`A` also cannot trick the receiver into decrypting an equivalent message by replacing the signature,
-`A`'s ability to use `sk_S` to create new headers.
-In order to generate a valid signature on a
+despite `A`'s ability to use `sk_S` to create new signatures.
+In order to generate a valid signature
-ciphertext `c′` (e.g. `c′=c ǁ 1`), `A` would have to derive a valid signature digest `d′` from the
+on a ciphertext `c′` (e.g. `c′=c ǁ 1`), `A` would have to derive a valid signature digest `d′` from
-protocol state.
+the protocol state.
 Unlike the signature hash function in the generic EtS composition, however, the
-protocol state is cryptographically dependent on a value `A` does not know, specifically the data
+protocol state is cryptographically dependent on a value `A` does not know: the data encryption key
-encryption key `K` (via the `Mix` operation) and the plaintext blocks `p_{0..n}` (via the `Encrypt`
-operation).
+`K`.

-Therefore, `veil.mres` provides confidentiality in the multi-user insider setting.
+Therefore, `veil.message` provides confidentiality in the multi-user insider setting.

 ### Multi-User Authenticity Of Messages

-The second of the two main goals of the `veil.mres` is authenticity in the multi-user setting (see
+The second of the two main goals of the `veil.message` is authenticity in the multi-user setting
-[Multi-User Authenticity](#multi-user-authenticity)), or the inability of an adversary `A` to forge
+(see [Multi-User Authenticity](#multi-user-authenticity)), or the inability of an adversary `A` to
-valid ciphertexts.
+forge valid ciphertexts.

 #### Outsider Authenticity Of Messages

-First, we evaluate the authenticity of `veil.mres` in the multi-user outsider setting (see [Outsider
+First, we evaluate the authenticity of `veil.message` in the multi-user outsider setting (see
-Authenticity](#outsider-authenticity)), in which the adversary `A` knows the public keys of all
+[Outsider Authenticity](#outsider-authenticity)), in which the adversary `A` knows the public keys
-users but none of their secret keys ([[BS10]](#bs10), p.
+of all users but none of their secret keys ([[BS10]](#bs10), p.
 47).

 Because the [`veil.sig`](#digital-signatures) signature scheme is sUF-CMA secure, it is infeasible
 for `A` to forge a signature for a new message or modify an existing signature for an existing
 message.
-Therefore, `veil.mres` provides authenticity in the multi-user outsider setting.
+Therefore, `veil.message` provides authenticity in the multi-user outsider setting.

 #### Insider Authenticity Of Messages

-Next, we evaluate the authenticity of `veil.mres` in the multi-user insider setting (see [Insider
+Next, we evaluate the authenticity of `veil.message` in the multi-user insider setting (see [Insider
 Authenticity](#insider-authenticity)), in which the adversary `A` knows some receivers' secret keys
 in addition to the public keys of both users ([[BS10]](#bs10), p.
 47).

 Again, the [`veil.sig`](#digital-signatures) signature scheme is sUF-CMA secure and the signature is
 created using the sender's secret key, which `A` does not possess.
 The receiver (or `A` in
 possession of the receiver's secret key) cannot forge signatures for new messages.
 Therefore,
-`veil.mres` provides authenticity in the multi-user insider setting.
+`veil.message` provides authenticity in the multi-user insider setting.

-Because `veil.mres` is only ever used to encrypt unique messages, the use of a deterministic
-signature scheme is not vulnerable to fault injection attacks.

 ### Indistinguishability Of Messages From Random Noise

-`veil.mres` ciphertexts are indistinguishable from random noise.
-All components of an `veil.mres`
+`veil.message` ciphertexts are indistinguishable from random noise.
+The components of a
-ciphertext are AEGIS-128L ciphertexts; a successful distinguishing attack on them would imply that
-TurboSHAKE128 is not collision-resistant or AEGIS-128L is not PRF secure.
+`veil.message` ciphertext are either Kemeleon-encoded ML-KEM ciphertexts, which are
+indistinguishable from random noise ([[GSV24]](#gsv24)), or AEGIS-128L ciphertexts, which should be
+PRF-secure.

 ### Partial Decryption